 Damage to The Garage Door System

 Damage to a garage door system can range from some slight paint peeling to major, structural damage than can pose safety hazards.
 If the damage to your door is minor, maybe a dent in one or more panels, cracks or paint issues, a repair may be a cost-effective solution.
 For many homes, the garage door accounts for a large percentage of what your home looks like from the road, having a direct impact on curb appeal.
 So repairing some dings and paint issues can be money well spent.

 Major damage to structural components, which can pose safety hazards, can be more expensive and need to be weighed against the cost of replacement.
 A broken spring can be a routine repair, but if there is additional damage to the system, the repair cost may begin approaching replacement cost.
 In this case, the homeowner will want to factor in the age of the garage door in making their decision.
 A professional garage door repair service can evaluate your situation and provide an estimate for repair versus replacement.

 Garage doors last between 15 and 30 years on average depending on many factors including usage, climate and quality of components.
 If your garage door is getting on in years, you may want to consider replacing the door rather than repairing for anything other than minor repairs.
 Remember, a new garage door has an excellent return on investment for home upgrades.

 Of course, cost is always a factor.
 A $200 repair versus a $2000 new door may be a no-brainer.
 But the cost must also be weighed against the age of the door and the cost to replace.
 Once again, your local garage door experts can provide pricing guidance and advice on how best to proceed.

 What are the questions to ask when buying a new garage door?

 Getting a new garage door is not a trivial purchase.
 A new garage door installed is not cheap and there are plenty of options to consider.
+Read our post on how to find the best garage door contractor.
 Here are some questions to get your thought process started: